What Is Stem Cell Therapy for Knee Arthritis?

 • Support cartilage cells

-• Signaling existing chondrocytes to maintain matrix structure.
+• Signaling existing chondrocytes to keeps matrix structure.

 • Modulate inflammation